hard-nett/docs/developing/dapps/get_started/README.md

      Join Mainnet
     </div>
     <div class="text">
-      Set up a node on the Osmosis mainnet
+      Set up a node on the Terp Network mainnet
     </div>
   </a>